DaveEveritt/decision-maker/README.md

 ## TO DO

-- [ ] use queue code in projects/js-queue/javascript-examples
+- [ ] increment numbers on each reason
-- [ ] add input and handler to enable users to add for/against
 - [ ] use a component for list items
 - [ ] limit reasons to 7 decisions for/against to manage cognitive load/indecision

 ## TO DONE

+- [x] add input and handler to enable users to add for/against
 - [x] restrict length of reasons to a reasonable length (110 chars)
 - [x] use CSS classes instead of `style.color`